Lemon Rice Recipe

 For those who wish to add an extra touch to this already fantastic rice recipe, here are some mix-in suggestions:

-- Protein: Cooking rice is as easy as it gets!
+- Protein.
+Cooking rice is as easy as it gets!
 Try adding cooked shrimp, chicken, or tofu to turn this side dish into a satisfying main dish.

-- Vegetables: Sauteed bell peppers, peas, or a mix of your favorite vegetables can add more color and nutrition to your rice.
+- Vegetables.
+Sautéed bell peppers, peas, or a mix of your favorite vegetables can add more color and nutrition to your rice.

-- Nuts and Seeds: A sprinkle of toasted cashews, peanuts, almonds, or sesame seeds can add a nice crunch and enhance the overall flavor of this great recipe.
+- Nuts and seeds.
+A sprinkle of toasted cashews, peanuts, almonds, or sesame seeds can add a nice crunch and enhance the overall flavor of this great recipe.

-- Herbs: Fresh herbs such as parsley, mint, or cilantro can be added to the lemon rice for an extra pop of freshness.
+- Herbs.
+Fresh herbs such as parsley, mint, or cilantro can be added to the lemon rice for an extra pop of freshness.

-- Spices: Add a pinch of red chili flakes or a dash of hot sauce for a spicy kick.
+- Spices.
+Add a pinch of red chili flakes or a dash of hot sauce for a spicy kick.

-- Cheese: A sprinkle of feta or goat cheese on top of the rice adds a creamy, tangy twist.
+- Cheese.
+A sprinkle of feta or goat cheese on top of the rice adds a creamy, tangy twist.

 Serving Suggestions